drsamibioinfo/ebi/README.md

 $ kubectl apply -f service.yml
 ```

-Now, we can communicate with our 5 Pods replicas through a single service-name "restful-service" and a port (80). irrespective of where these pods are in the cluster..
+Now, we can communicate with our 5 Pods replicas through a single service-name "restful-service" with its external-IP and a port (80). irrespective of where these pods are in the cluster..

 ## F. SQL and Databases